Records Landlords Should Keep for Taxes

 - If you have your company incorporated as an LLC, LP, S Corporation or other, you will want to keep all records pertaining to this.

 - Insurance policies.

 You will want to keep any documents you deem important enough to claim on your taxes for a minimum of five years.
 How long you keep them after that depends on your comfort level.
 This will help you in case you are ever audited or sued.

 Some examples of short-term records are anything that counts as income or an expense for the given tax year, such as:

 - Advertising costs for your business or property.

 - Entertainment expenses such as dinners or lunches for current or potential customers.

 - Interest paid on a mortgage and any credit cards for business use.

-- Legal/professional fees- For accountants, lawyers, insurance agents, Realtors.
+- Legal/professional fees for accountants, lawyers, insurance agents, and realtors.

-- Office expenses- Internet, second phone line for business, office supplies, home office deduction if you have a home office used solely for business.
+- Office expenses like internet access, second phone line for business, office supplies, home office deduction if you have a home office used solely for business.